This post on how to introduce solid foods to baby is sponsored by Plum Organics®. All opinions are my own.

 For baby’s first solid foods, use organic, non-GMO, whole, and simple ingredients when possible.
-Make sure to offer a variety of fruits and vegetables to baby so they can expand their palate.
+Make sure to offer a variety of baby food fruit and vegetable purees to baby so they can expand their palate.
 You will also want to offer a range of flavors and textures.
 Taste buds are constantly evolving so don’t give up.
 If she doesn’t like banana now, try again in a few weeks and she may suddenly like it.

 As we introduce solid foods to baby, we have the opportunity to introduce healthy habits and help healthy taste preferences be formed.
 It is important to introduce a variety of solid baby foods that expose baby to many flavors, textures and ingredients.
 Have fun with it and baby will too!

 You can also refer to these age by age guidelines at the babycenter.com for a general idea of what to expect when.
 Make sure to ask your physician any questions you may have about when your baby will be ready to try solid foods and what they suggest you try first.